rafalp/Misago/dev-docs/plugins/hooks/pin-thread-globally-hook.md

-# `lock_thread_hook`
+# `pin_thread_globally_hook`

-This hook allows plugins to replace or extend the logic used to lock a thread.
+This hook allows plugins to replace or extend the logic used to pin a thread globally.

 ## Location